ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Results

 \subsubsection{NGC~0628}

 NGC~0628 is an isolated spiral galaxy (SAc) with many star-forming regions (HII) along its spiral arms.
 It does not have a bar structure.
 At its distance, the angular resolution 2.5$\arcsec$ corresponds to a spatial resolution of 119 pc.
-From Figure \ref{fig:co10co21_set1}, the molecular gas distribution in NGC~0628 is relatively dim in both transitions of CO and its spiral arms appear loosely wound.
+From Figure \ref{fig:co10co21_set1}, the molecular gas distribution in NGC~0628 is relatively dim (e.g. compared to the other unbarred galaxies in the sample) in both transitions of CO and its spiral arms appear loosely wound.
 The stellar spiral arms extend beyond the CO coverage (e.g., Figure \ref{fig:spitzer}).

 The $R_{21}$ measurements are concentrated around the spiral arms due to the sensitivity limitation, with that in the interarm regions only occasionally determined.
-The disk is dominated by low-ratio gas (Figure \ref{fig:r21rgb_set1}), encompassing 70\% of the significantly detected pixels, while high-ratio gas makes up 24\% (blue histogram).
-This is similar for the CO(1-0) intensity distribution (green histogram), with low-ratio gas and high-ratio gas containing 78\% and 18\% respectively.
-Over the whole area, the mean $R_{21}$ is 0.62 while the intensity-weighted mean is 0.59.
+The disk is dominated by low-ratio gas (Figure \ref{fig:r21rgb_set1}), encompassing 67\% of the significantly detected pixels, while high-ratio gas makes up 26\% (blue histogram).
+This is similar for the CO(1-0) intensity weighted distribution (green histogram), with low-ratio gas and high-ratio gas containing 77\% and 19\% respectively.
+Over the whole area, the mean $R_{21}$ is 0.65 while the intensity-weighted mean is 0.60.

 \citet{Barnes:2023} conducted a detailed case-study of the Phantom Void (1~kpc bubble) in this galaxy.
 They suggested the bubble is sustained by stellar feedback.
 In Figure \ref{fig:r21rgb_set1}, the molecular gas around there does not show a particular excess in $R_{21}$.